 A barn after conversion to domestic use.
 The retention of the large sliding door and the careful use of existing openings with simple woodwork and internal shutters helps to maintain the agricultural character of the building.
-The interior is very modern but responds to the historic uses of space (© CE+CA Architects).
+The interior is very modern but responds to the historic uses of space. (© CE+CA Architects).

-- 3.2 A good understanding of the building's character and significance is essential.
+- 3.2 A good understanding of the building's character and heritage significance is essential.
 Look at the building with an enquiring mind: why are the doors and windows positioned as they are?
 Why is the building positioned as it is?
 What does the internal layout tell you about the way the building was used?
 If it has been altered, what were the motives for the alteration?
 This knowledge will help you to arrive at a high standard of design.
-This will also mean less intervention into the historic fabric and plan form, and a greater capacity for the building to adapt to future alternative uses. - 3.3 Where necessary, expert advice can be sought to help interpret historic buildings.
-A draft conversion scheme should only be designed after a thorough assessment of understanding has been made.
-The design itself should be to a high standard.
-The more care that is given to spatial planning and detailing, the more successful the scheme will be. - 3.4 A respect for the building's scale, proportions, detailing and setting is central to the design philosophy.
+This will also mean less intervention into the historic fabric and plan form, and a greater capacity for the building to adapt to future alternative uses. - 3.3 The assessment of heritage significance should be proportionate to the asset's importance.
+Where necessary, expert advice should be sought to carry out this assessment.
+This is expanded on in Section 5. - 3.4 A respect for the building's scale, proportions, detailing and setting is central to the design philosophy.
 Alterations should be made within the constraints of the building and its location, working with the building rather than against it.
-This applies to internal features as much as to the building's external appearance. - 3.5 The conversion also needs to respond appropriately to its surroundings.
-A sensitive scheme must ensure that parking and landscaping, particularly gardens, boundary treatment and ground surfaces are carefully designed and detailed.
+This applies to internal features as much as to the building's external appearance.
+The more care that is given to spatial planning and detailing, the more successful the scheme will be. - 3.5 A successful building conversion responds appropriately to its surroundings.
+A sensitively designed scheme will ensure that parking and landscaping, particularly gardens, boundary treatment and ground surfaces are carefully designed and detailed.
 Many buildings such as chapels, farm buildings, mills or institutional buildings, will not have had gardens or parking areas previously.
 Some have barely any land around them at all.
 In general, the open and undivided character of farmyards and courtyards should be maintained in a conversion, and managed in common where there are multiple ownerships.
-For a conversion to be acceptable, the original character of the building and its historic setting must be readily apparent when viewed in the landscape or street scene.
+For a conversion to be acceptable, the original character of the building and its historic setting is should be readily apparent when viewed in the landscape or street scene.